Once you've decided to work with OKRs and Perdoo, communication will be your best friend.

 This is pretty self explanatory.
 People need to know about the tool that will support this change.
 Make a brief introduction (you can use our example below), share a video, set up some screens around the office, it's up to you.
 Get creative and make it fun!

 "Perdoo’s software allows us to easily manage and track our OKRs and KPIs.
-We will also have access to a Perdoo Coach who will help us implement and run a successful goal management program.
-Perdoo’s mission is to help organizations achieve their ambitions.
-Over the past 4 years they’ve helped hundreds of organizations like ours".
+Perdoo’s mission is to help organizations turn their strategies into results.
+Over the past 6 years they’ve helped hundreds of organizations like ours."

 Introduce the Ambassador

-Knowing there's a helping hand helps reduce stress levels caused by change, but most importantly, introducing the Ambassador will empower him/her on his newly appointed project.
+Knowing there's a helping hand helps reduce stress levels caused by change, but most importantly, introducing the Ambassador will empower him/her on their newly appointed project.

 Provide clear timelines